StuMason/mcp-knowledge-vault/README.md

 3. **Current Information** 🔄
    - Keep AI models up-to-date with post-training-cutoff information
    - Example: "Lovable.dev is a new AI-powered platform launched in 2024"
-   - Example: "Next.js 14 introduced the partial prerendering feature"
+   - Example: "Next.js 15 is the latest version and has the following breaking changes:..."

 The system organizes information into categories and topics, making it simple to maintain and access a growing knowledge base.